WeatherDecisionTechnologies/python-sample/README.md

 You might notice that the lightning strikes are in lat/long format, whereas the assets are listed in quadkey format.

 There is a simple conversion process, outlined [here](http://msdn.microsoft.com/en-us/library/bb259689.aspx) that you can take advantage of.
-Feel free to use an open source library as well, such as [this](https://github.com/buckhx/QuadKey)
+Feel free to use an open source library as well.

 For this purpose, you can assume that all asset locations are at a zoom level of '12'.